the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [5.6.0.2] 2023-06-21 =

+* Fix - Prevent Attendee list from throwing a notice on PHP 8+.
+* Fix - Adjusted our PHP Exception usage to protect against third-party code causing fatals when attempting to access objects that have not been initialized.

 = [5.6.0.1] 2023-06-20 =

 * Fix - Increase the reliability of Telemetry initialization for Event Tickets loading [TEC-4836]